Mikhail Youzhny: Becoming a top 10 player: 2008–2010

 The 2009 season started badly for Youzhny, and he lost in the first round of the Australian Open to world number 183 Stefan Koubek from Austria in straight sets.
 He reached back-to-back quarterfinals at ABN AMRO World Tennis Tournament in Rotterdam and the Open 13 in Marseille, defeating David Ferrer and Tomáš Berdych on his way.
 However, in his next seven tournaments, Youzhny lost either in qualifying, the first round or the second round.
 Youzhny entered the BMW Open in Munich ranked world number sixty-four, reached the final and lost to world number twenty-eight Tomáš Berdych in three tight sets.
-Youzhny continued his good form by reaching the semifinals of the Interwetten Austrian Open Kitzbühel in Austria, and lost to world number seventy-four and eventual champion Guillermo Garcia-Lopez in three sets.
+Youzhny continued his good form by reaching the semifinals of the Interwetten Austrian Open Kitzbühel in Austria, and lost to world number seventy-four and eventual champion Guillermo García López in three sets.
 At the French Open lost in the second round to 30th-seed Victor Hănescu.
 At his next tournament, the Aegon Championships in Queens, Great Britain, Youzhny reached the quarterfinals, defeating world number seven Gilles Simon from France on the way.
 He lost to world number sixteen James Blake in straight sets.
 At Wimbledon Youzhny failed to defend his ranking points earned the previous year, and lost in the first round to Spain Juan Carlos Ferrero.
 From his Wimbledon defeat towards the US Open, Youzhny lost in the first or second round six times in a row, with the sole exception coming at the Rogers Masters in Toronto, Canada.
 At the US Open Youzhny reached the second round, losing to qualifier Marco Chiudinelli from Switzerland in four sets.
-However, Youzhny immediately bounced back by reaching the quarterfinals of the Proton Malaysian Open in Kuala Lumpur, where he lost to world number twelve Fernando Gonzalez.
+However, Youzhny immediately bounced back by reaching the quarterfinals of the Proton Malaysian Open in Kuala Lumpur, where he lost to world number twelve Fernando González.
 He made the finals at the Rakuten Japan Open Tennis Championships in Tokyo, after beating Lleyton Hewitt for the first time in a grueling three set win.
 In the final, he faced but lost to world number seven Jo-Wilfried Tsonga.
 He then clinched his first title of 2009 at the Kremlin Cup in Moscow where he defeated world number forty-six Janko Tipsarević.
 At Valencia Open Youzhny reached the final by defeating two top 10 players, Jo-Wilfried Tsonga and Nikolay Davydenko.
 He lost to Andy Murray in the final.
 After his performance in Valencia, Youzhny became world number nineteen.
 Youzhny ended the season with a 42–28 win–loss record, had a 4–3 win–loss record against top 10 players, and with an end-year ranking of 19.